 - Provide test takers an assigned locker number and key to place their belongings, if needed.
 Test takers will retain the key, and the locker area will remain under video surveillance while the center is open.

-Prior to entering the proctoring room, the following modified processes will be enacted:
+Prior to entering the proctoring room, the following processes will be enacted:

 - Image capture (if applicable) will be completed from the same position.
-Mask will need to be lowered or removed momentarily for this process by clasping the sides or strap of the mask to remove briefly, and then reaffixing in same manner.
-Certain biometric processes, such as fingerprinting and ID image capture, are currently discontinued to avoid further high points of touch.
+Any test takers wearing masks will need to lower or remove momentarily for this process by clasping the sides or strap of the mask to remove briefly, and then reaffixing in same manner.
+As an additional safety measure, all test takers are required to use hand sanitizer before using any fingerprint scanners.

-During the exam process, the following modified process will be enacted:
+During the exam process, the following process will be enacted:

-- Test takers will be seated in a manner that ensures applicable distancing guidelines are satisfied during testing, following local government guidelines.
+- Where local government guidelines dictate, test takers will be seated in a manner that ensures applicable distancing requirements are satisfied during testing.

-- Test center staff will record the time in and out of the test room, removing the need for the test taker to sign the roster.
+- Test center staff will record the time in and out of the test room, removing the need for the test taker to sign the roster during exit and return from breaks.

-Once the exam is complete, the following modified processes will be enacted:
+Once the exam is complete, the following processes will be enacted:

 - Test takers will be asked to return to the reception/admin area to complete their sign out process.